When to start introducing solid foods

 - Cool hot food and test it before giving it to your baby.

 - Don’t add salt, sugar or stock cubes to your baby’s food or cooking water.
+See what other foods to avoid giving your baby.

 Tips on what foods to give your baby as they grow